-Dust off your hiking boots and get ready to do The Cooloola Great Walk!
+Grab your walking poles and hiking boots and get ready to do The Cooloola Great Walk!

-Welcome to a new bushwalking experience for 2018 that showcases the very best of the Queensland's Great Walks.
+Welcome to a new bushwalking experience launched in 2018 that showcases the very best of the Queensland's Great Walks.
 Just 2 hrs north of Brisbane, Queensland, Australia is a remote region of 200 metre high giant sandmass, hidden sub-tropical rainforests and tall eucalypt forests and paperbark woodlands, where you’ll be surrounded by nature’s chorus.

 This 88 kilometre, 5-day, 4-night, fully-guided, self-sufficient hike, links the Noosa Northshore to Rainbow Beach via the 500,000 year old Cooloola Sandmass which forms unique dune, perched lake and vegetation systems.
 To the west lies the unspoiled ‘River of Mirrors’ the Noosa River and the stark volcanic crags formed over 25 million years.
 To the East is Teewah Beach and Pacific Ocean where migrating Humpback whales can be seen.